Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 ### Folders for developers only:

-"+SimplexPS" is the root name space folder, which contains all the functions (except for functions available for users such as "UserMain.m") used in the toolbox.
+"+SimplusGT" is the root name space folder, which contains all the functions (except for functions available for users such as "UserMain.m") used in the toolbox.
 For Matlab, "+" implies [a name space (or equivalently a package)](https://uk.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html).
 The use of name space is mainly for avoiding the unexpected duplication of function names and errors.
 Functions are further classfied into different groups and saved in different sub name spaces, as introduced in detail later.

 "Debug" folder contains the backup files used by different developers for debugging the toolbox.
 These files are for debug only and should NOT be used/called when users run the toolbox.

 "Library" folder contains the library files for Simulink blocks used by the toolbox.
-"SimplexPS_2015a.xls" is the library file in Matlab version 2015a.
-Runing "InstallSimplexPS.m" will automatically convert this lib file to the version of users' Maltab.
+"SimplusGT_2015a.xls" is the library file in Matlab version 2015a.
+Runing "InstallSimplusGT.m" will automatically convert this lib file to the version of users' Maltab.

-## Root Name Space: "+SimplexPS" Folder
+## Root Name Space: "+SimplusGT" Folder

 This is the root name space folder of the toolbox, and contains all functions used by the toolbox (except for functions available for users directly such as "UserMain.m").
 Generic functions (used for generic purpose such as mathmatical calculations, bode plot, etc) are saved in this root name space folder directly.
 Other advanced functions are saved in corresponding sub name space folders ("+Toolbox", "+Simulink", etc), as introduced next.